MoneemSuibgui/JUnit5__mockito/README.md

 ## Book Broker App
 ### Description :
 ```
-   For this Application we'll be adding a new feature to my Book Club application
+   For this Application we'll be adding a new feature to Book Club application,
-   of the Java repository and Test application using JUnit5 and mockito,
+   the Book Broker dashboard and we'll be Testing application using JUnit5 and mockito
-   the Book Broker dashboard. we do not need to create a new project.
    In fact, i'll need to use the last assignment to build upon.
 However,
    we will be altering the relationships and models to add this functionality
 ```